JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Our Approach

 Given the pre-trained GANs and an input $I^*$, we then optimize latent codes $w^*_i$ by minimizing the loss function in Eq.~\ref{eq:multi_inv} over $w_i$s using gradient descent.
 Note that our optimization is only guided by the input image $I^*$ since the loss in Eq.~\ref{eq:multi_inv} is calculated on the combination of all the estimated components.

-\subsection{kNN loss}
+\subsection{kNN Loss}

-Allowing the latent codes $w_i$ to explore freely the space during optimization can lead to cross-contamination as they deviate from the manifold of possible $w$ within $\mathcal{W}$.
-In such case the generator for a component $C_i$ starts producing signals corresponding to another component $C_j$ We thus propose a new kNN-based regularization loss to constrain the latent codes to stay within domain.
+Allowing the latent codes $w_i$ to explore the latent space freely during optimization can lead to cross-contamination as they deviate from the manifold of possible $w$ within $\mathcal{W}$.
+In such case the generator for a component $C_i$ starts producing signals corresponding to another component $C_j$.
+We thus propose a new kNN-based regularization loss to constrain the latent codes to stay within domain.

-To this end, we take inspiration from previous works~\cite{zhu2020domain, tov2021designing}, which introduces an in-domain loss on the latent codes as follows:
+To this end, we take inspiration from previous works~\citep{zhu2020domain, tov2021designing}, which introduces an in-domain loss on the latent codes as follows:

-where $\widebar{w}$ is the average $w$ obtained by drawing $100k$ random samples of random normal code $z$.
+where $\widebar{w}$ is the average $w$ obtained by drawing large number of random samples (typically $100k$) of $w-$codes from $\mathcal{W}$ space.
 This in-domain loss tries to keep the optimized latent close to the distribution mean in order to keep the estimate within the training domain.
 We argue that this formulation has two main drawbacks.
 First, using the distribution mean penalizes the solution space near the boundary of the distribution.

+Second, it assumes that the distribution of $w$ is isotropic, which has no reason to hold given the use of a non-linear mapping network \Rthree{that maps the Gaussian distribution $\mathcal{Z}$ with the intermediate latent distribution $\mathcal{W}$ during training of StyleGAN model.
+We depict such limitation of in-domain loss in Fig.~\ref{fig:w_space} where we first plot the distribution of $w-$codes by projecting $\mathcal{W}-$space in two dimensions using t-SNE~\citep{vandermaaten08a}, and validate the non-isometric behavior of $\mathcal{W}-$space.
+Since the distribution varies differently along different directions, one can see that simply using the distance from the mean $\widebar{w}$ as a loss (as done in case of in-domain loss) would penalize point $B$ more than point $A$ since $d_B > d_A$, even though point $B$ is well within the distribution while $A$ lies outside.
+Note that we use randomly sampled $100k$ $w-$codes to calculate the t-SNE projection and the distribution mean $\widebar{w}$, while the plot shows randomly selected $1000$ of them for legible visualization.}

-Second, it assumes that the distribution of $w$ is isotropic, which has no reason to hold given the use of a non-linear mapping network during training.
-As a remedy, we propose a novel k-Nearest Neighbors-based loss formulation that better allows the exploration of the full domain.
-We first sample a large number ($100k$) of $z$ codes from a truncated Gaussian distribution to obtain a set of $w$ codes $W$.
+As a remedy to both the issues, we propose a novel k-Nearest Neighbors-based loss formulation that better allows the exploration of the full domain while still ensuring the estimate remains in-distribution.
+Instead of pushing the estimate $w_i$ towards the mean, we steer it closer to its neighboring $w$ codes to ensure it remains within the distribution. \Rthree{In non-isometric distributions like the one in Fig.~\ref{fig:w_space}, proximity to other samples is a more reliable indicator of a point belonging to the distribution than its distance from the mean.
+This approach allows the estimate to move freely within the distribution, rather than being constrained to the mean, and avoids unfairly penalizing estimates near the boundaries.} We first sample a large number ($100,000$) of $z$ codes from a truncated Gaussian distribution, \Rthree{and pass them through the mapping network of StyleGAN2} to obtain a set \Rthree{$\mathcal{S_W}$} of $w$ codes $W$.